PHYS4418 Cosmological Physics

 - Honours option in Physics [Bachelor of Science (Honours)]

-- Indicative assessments in this unit are as follows: (1) assignments and projects and (2) final examination.
+- Indicative assessments in this unit are as follows: (1) proposal; (2) project; and (3) quizzes and exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.